the49ltd/The49.Maui.BottomSheet/NUGET-README.md

 # API

-This library offers a `BottomSheetPage`, an extension of the `ContentView` with extra functionality
+This library offers a `BottomSheet`, an extension of the `ContentView` with extra functionality

 ## Properties